Automated Table Reproduction via Code Generation

-\subsubsection{How do agents construct \copyrepro scripts?}
+\subsubsection{How Do Agents Construct \copyrepro Scripts?}

-During development and evaluation of \approach, we observed many cases where agents generated copied-results scripts (Section~\ref{s:judge_llm}).
-While similar misalignment issues are reported in other domains~\cite{DBLP:journals/corr/abs-2503-11926, macdiarmid2025naturalemergentmisalignmentreward}, to our knowledge, this is the first report of such misalignment in artifact evaluation.
+While developing and evaluating \approach, we observed many cases where the agent generated copied-results scripts (Section~\ref{s:judge_llm}).
+While similar misalignment issues are reported in other domains~\cite{DBLP:journals/corr/abs-2503-11926, macdiarmid2025naturalemergentmisalignmentreward}, to our knowledge, this is the first report of such misalignment in automated research reproduction.
 To understand how agents construct \copyrepro scripts, we sample \fastpathsize cases and manually classify their strategies: In 12/\fastpathsize cases, agents directly copy checked-in research results.
 In 7/\fastpathsize cases, agents convert the paper PDF to text and copy expected tables.
-In 7/\fastpathsize cases, agents copy outputs from included Jupyter notebooks.
+In other 7/\fastpathsize cases, agents copy outputs from included Jupyter notebooks.
 In 3/\fastpathsize cases, agents infer results from surrounding paper text despite table obfuscation.
 Finally, in one case, an agent downloads the preprint by searching for it on arXiv.
 These diverse strategies indicate that preventing specific misalignment types is infeasible, confirming our decision to use a method judge to detect \copyrepro~scripts.